 Avantier specializes in the manufacturing of high-quality plano-convex lenses, which are optical lenses with a positive focal length.
 These lenses are versatile and can be tailored to suit your specific application by offering a wide range of sizes, substrates, and coatings.

+Our lenses are highly versatile and find applications across various industries, including industrial, robotics, pharmaceutical, and defense sectors.
 When utilized in laser cutting, plano-convex lenses are most effective for high-power cutting applications and when dealing with thick materials.
 In such scenarios, the plano-convex lens provides a wider cut width, enabling the laser’s oxygen assist to enter the cut and enhance the cutting process.
 Additionally, these lenses offer a greater depth of field, resulting in a taperless edge.

 The specifications of plano-convex lenses are dependent on the substrate used, influencing properties such as the index of refraction, Abbe number, laser damage threshold, Knoop hardness, and scratch resistance.